VMI-ETH/newsletter/contents/Dec-2024/body.md

 The department organizes a Glühwein-Apéro to celebrate altogether the end of the year.

 If you want to talk to VMI board members or your fellow VMI members, we will have our own small spot.
-Don't hesitate to come meet us!
+Look for a sign that says "VMI Corner", and don't hesitate to come meet us!

 [Sign-up here.](https://inf.ethz.ch/news-and-events/events/gluehweinapero.html)

-### ETH Library Scientific Staff Sounding Board
+### Volunteers needed to represent D-INFK at the ETH Library Scientific Staff Sounding Board

 Are you interested in shaping ETH Library services for non-faculty scientific staff?
 Spend just six hours a year contributing to key projects like improving access to research resources, publishing support, and more.

 What’s in it for you?

-* Influence library services tailored to your needs!
+* Influence library services tailored to your needs (and the needs of D-INFK)!
 * Compensation: CHF 30/hour in Orell Füssli gift cards.
 * Networking opportunities
 * No preparation required—just your insights!
-* Commit for at least one year.

 Interested?
-Contact [boardmaster@library.ethz.ch](mailto:boardmaster@library.ethz.ch) by **10 December 2024**.
+Please read the [request for participation here](https://docs.google.com/document/d/10vEFJCBOtAGjZ4M8-uhk2Ig4EqlfC2zHKGXqifIspGY/edit?tab=t.0) and contact either us or [boardmaster@library.ethz.ch](mailto:boardmaster@library.ethz.ch) by December 10th.

 ### Create your own VMI events